chiubaca/notes/permanent-notes/tech-im-interested-in-2026.md

 ## Tanstack

 I've already been tinkering around with Tanstack Start, Query and Form a bit and the whole toolchain is airtight, but still so much to learn.
 Will continue to use these libs for future projects.

+## React Native

+Started doing a bit of react native at work and its opened my eyes.
+Its an awesome bit of technology and though I've been bullish on web for so long, the hard truth is , people love native apps and its a great way to make money!